smtech/obsolete__oauth-negotiator/doc/files/OAuthNegotiator.php.txt

 	 *
 	 * @return void
 	 *
-	 * @throws OAuthNegotiator_Exception CODE_RESPONSE if the prior request for an authorization token resulted in neither an authorization code or an erro (weird!)
+	 * @throws OAuthNegotiator_Exception CODE_RESPONSE if the prior request for an authorization token resulted in neither an authorization code or an error (weird!)
 	 * @throws OAuthNegotatior_Exception USER_RESPONSE if a user profile cannot be acquired to match the API access token (i.e. the OAuth server is probably not a Canvas instance)
 	 **/
-	protected function constructAPIToken() {
+	private function constructAPIToken() {
 		if (isset($_REQUEST[self::CODE])) {
 			$this->requestToken($_REQUEST[self::CODE], self::API_TOKEN);
 			$api = new CanvasPest($_SESSION[self::SESSION][self::API_ENDPOINT], $_SESSION[self::SESSION][self::TOKEN]);